Speed is no longer the scarce asset. Controlled speed is.

 When something goes wrong, the leadership question is not which model wrote the code.
 It is what was asked, what changed, what was checked, who reviewed it, and why the work was safe enough to trust.

-SDF is not more process.
-It packages the delivery habits serious teams already care about - intent, acceptance criteria, scope boundaries, risk notes, verification evidence, review context, and handover - into a repeatable model for AI-assisted engineering.
+SDF is not more process and does not force every engineer into the same AI tool, agent loop, IDE, or personal workflow.
+It packages the delivery habits serious teams already care about - intent, acceptance criteria, scope boundaries, risk notes, verification evidence, review context, and handover - into a shared quality bar at the PR/MR boundary.

 Unclear intent